symplasma/picleo/README.md

 - [ ] Support config via args and file
 - [ ] Builder pattern for config when used as a library
 - [ ] Allows custom sorting and re-sorting of items
-- [ ] Allows for the creation of items not originally in the matching set
+- [x] Allows for the creation of new items not originally in the input
 - [ ] Customizable headers and header lines
 - [ ] Support multi-column chooser with column naming
 - [ ] Choose columns to display with delimiter pattern